Christoph-Lauer/Near-Field-Acoustic-Holography/README.md

 ![alt text](ani.gif)

-## The LOUD microphone array from MIT
+## The LOUD microphone array from the MIT

 ![alt text](array.jpg)